Homotopy equivalence of nearby Lagrangians and the Serre spectral sequence: Fiber-wise intersection Floer homology

 will be used as primitives for $\lambda$ on $K_t$ and $L_t$ respectively.

-Using these canonical identification we can transport $C$ and the gradings to corresponding structures on $K_t\times L_t$.
+Using the canonical identification we can transport $C$ and the gradings to corresponding structures on $K_t$ and $L_t$.
 The intersection Floer homology with these structures can be defined as in Section~\ref{sec:inters-floer-homol}.
-However, for small $t$ we get that the intersections of $K_t$ and $L_t$ are close to critical points for $g$.
-Indeed, $K_t$ is close to the zero-section and $L_t$ is close to $dg$ so only when $dg$ is close to $0$ do they intersect.
-Furthermore, the action of such an intersection point $z\in K_t\cap L_t$ is given by the difference of the primitives:
+However, for small $t$ we get that the intersections of $K_t$ and $L_t$ are close to critical points of $g$.
+Indeed, $K_t$ is close to the zero-section and $L_t$ is close to $dg$ so only when $dg$ is close to $0$ do they intersect (see Figure~\ref{fig:1a}).
+For small $t>0$ we will call the intersection points close to $q$ the \emph{bunch} of intersection points associated to $q$.

-where $z_- = t^{-1}z \in K$ and $z_+ \in L$ is the solution to $tz_++dg = z$.
-Note that since $f^L$ and $f^K$ are bounded and $g$ is smooth we get that these intersection action values will for small $t$ cluster around the critical values of $g$.
-We will in this section focus on the ``bunch'' of intersection points close to $q=\varphi(0)$.
-The above discussion (and a little more) for the critical point $q$ of $g$ is contained in the following lemma.
-At this point it is convenient to recall that the intersection Floer chain complex has differential always decreasing the action (it can be reformulated as a Morse homology on a path space).

-\begin{lemma} All the intersection points inside the image of $\Phi$ is $O(t)$ close to $q$ and has action $O(t)$ close to $c$.
-Furthermore, there exist a $\delta>0$ and a $t_0>0$ small enough such that for $0<t<t_0$ we have: \begin{itemize} \item Any pseudo-holomorphic strip with one boundary on $K_t$, one on $L_t$, one endpoint at one of these intersections points, and the other endpoint not at any of these (i.e. outside $\im(\Phi)$) has area larger than $\delta$. \end{itemize} \end{lemma}

-\begin{proof} The first statement was vaguely argued above. however, to argue the $O(t)$ estimate consider that $K_t$ is $O(t)$ close to the zero-section, and that $L_t$ is $O(t)$ close to the image of $dg$, and in the chart $dg$ is a linear subspace transversal to the zero-section.